 Drug Testing Procedures

-Prior to participating as a member of an extracurricular team and/or activity, including athletics, or prior to being authorized to drive and/or park on school property, the student participant and/or driver and his/parent (if the student is under 18) must read Policy 09.423 (Use of Alcohol, Drugs and Other Controlled Substances) and must acknowledge in writing or by electronic signature, that they have read the policy and procedures, understand the policy and procedures, and agree to be bound by the terms and conditions contained in the policy and procedures.
-The student participant or driver and his/her parent/guardian (if the student is under 18) must also sign the “Student and Parent/guardian Consent to Perform Urinalysis for drug Testing Form” before the student will be permitted to participate as a member of any athletic team and/or extracurricular activity at the middle or high school level, or be authorized to drive and/or park on school property.
+Prior to participating as a member of an extracurricular team and/or activity, including athletics, or prior to being authorized to drive and/or park on school property, the student participant and/or driver and his/parent (if the student is under 18) t acknowledge that they agree to be bound by the terms and conditions contained in policy 09.423 (Use of Ancohol, Drugs, and Other Substances) and consent to drug testing.

-Students must complete a “Consent to Test and Chain of Custody” form.
-The forms shall identify the student participant or driver only by a confidential number and shall be placed in a sealed package, which shall be forwarded to the testing laboratory with the urine specimen.
+On day of testing, students must complete a “Consent to Test and Chain of Custody” form.
+The forms shall identify the student participant or driver only by a confidential number and shall be placed in a sealed package, which shall be forwarded to the testing laboratory with the urine/saliva specimen.

 Testing shall be done during a calendar 12 month, from the time the permission form is completed.
 Testing will be completed no less than 4 times each year and students tested will be selected randomly from the identified pool of students.
-The collection of urine specimen for the random testing shall be conducted on the school campus.
+The collection of urine/saliva specimen for the random testing shall be conducted on the school campus.
 If an online student is randomly selected to be tested, the parent/guardian will be contacted by the Drug Testing Coordinator or their designee and arrangements will be made for the student to be tested that day on campus.
 If the parent/guardian provides an excused absence for that day, the student will be excused from participating in the same manner as in person student would.
 It is the parent/guardians responsibility to provide transportation to/from testing site.
 If a student refuses to participate in the drug testing process, by not showing up and there is no excused absence presented, this will be considered a refusal to participate in the drug testing program and will result in the student being unable to participate in the activity/or park on school property.
 The Director of Pupil Personnel will determine if the reason for the absences will be considered excused or unexcused following school attendance polices.
 Objections to the findings of the Director of Pupil Personnel will be addressed according to the procedures found in the Mercer County School Board policy 09.4281.

 The testing laboratory approved by the Board shall determine which student participants and/or drivers are to be tested by the random drawing of names from all eligible student participants and drivers.
 The names of students covered under this policy will be randomly selected for testing of covered students no less than four (4) times per year.